BillJr99/digitalsignaturepodcast/_activities/2022-06-12-zucker-nlp.md

 %cd NLPDemo
 ```

 Next, click the play button next to the snippet that says `!pip install -r requirements.txt`.
-This will install the spacy library and the other library functions from the Internet that will help us to build our model.
+This will install the spaCy library and the other library functions from the Internet that will help us to build our model.
 It will look like this, and when it is done, there might be a button to <strong>Restart</strong> at the bottom (go ahead and click on it if you see this).

 ```python
 # Installing all the required libraries